honeycombio/intro-to-o11y-nodejs/README.md

 This project has the tracing configuration set up in tracing.js.
 See that the top line of `index.js` calls into `tracing.js` to activate this.

-Notice that in `tracing.js`, the code refers to some environment variables.
+In `tracing.js`, the code refers to some environment variables.

 Set those up in `.env`: